sonoUnoTeam/sonoUno-server/backend/README.md

 ## Setup

 The sonoUno server codebase is written for Python 3.10 and above.
-Don't forget about a venv as well.
-The `python` commands below assume you're pointing to your desired Python3 target.

 First we'll need to install our requirements.